kintone-labs/kintone-nodejs-sdk/docs/reference/record.md

 ### addRecord(appID, recordData)

->Adds 1 record to an app.
+>Add one record to an app.

 **Parameter**